-Yantai was another Shandong Province beach town a four-hour train ride from Qingdao.
+Yantai was another Shandong Province beach city a four-hour train ride from Qingdao.
 We’d booked a room at the International Youth Hostel, which had looked like a decent choice when we discovered it online.
-But upon arrival I quickly realised it was a run down dive where the word international had obviously been included as some kind of joke.
+But on arrival I quickly realized it was a run down dive where the word international had obviously been included as some kind of joke.
 Indeed the disinterested teen moping around at reception spoke not a word of English, while all the information boards and notices were written exclusively in Chinese characters.

-It didn’t take long to see that Yantai was a sleepy old place; its two and a half kilometres of beach much quieter than anything we’d seen in Qingdao.
-This made for a really pleasant day as we walked the entire length of Yantai’s golden sands, admiring the results of a local sandcastle competition along the way.
-Scaling the beach’s rocky pier, I befriended a local fisherman who handed me one of his rods so that I could help him with his daily catch.
+It didn’t take long to see that Yantai was a sleepy place, its two and a half kilometers of beach much quieter than anything we’d seen in Qingdao.
+This made for a really pleasant day as we walked the entire length of Yantai’s golden sands through Beaches 1 and 2, admiring the results of a local sandcastle competition along the way.
+Scaling Beach 1’s rocky pier, I befriended a local fisherman who handed me one of his rods so that I could help him with his daily catch.
 I even caught a few fish, before dropping them into his red bucket.
 “Blaaaargh!” he hooted with a wonky grin, which I took as an exclamation of approval.

-The further we walked the quieter it became and for a while it was like we were the prince and princess of Yantai, revelling in the tranquillity of our own private kingdom.
+The further we walked the quieter it became and for a while it was like we were the prince and princess of Yantai, reveling in the tranquillity of Beach 2, seemingly our own private kingdom.
 Even the beach attendants had somewhere else to be, which enabled me to hop up one of the ladders to an unmanned lifeguard station for choice views across the coast.
 “King of the world!!”
 Etc.

-Back at the silly hostel we were amused to see that someone had brought us the towels we’d requested; two comical loincloths that in a previous life may have been porn film props.
+Back at the silly hostel we were amused to see that someone had brought us the towels we’d requested, two highly comical loincloths that in a previous life may have been props in a porn film.
 I figured I’d have to choose which part of my body to dry, perhaps the back of my neck or say my right foot.
-We also discovered a hilarious Self-Laundry Room, a poky, cell that was completely empty save for two rusty old sinks.
+We also discovered a hilarious Self-Laundry Room, a poky cell that was completely empty save for two rusty old sinks.
 As if the ‘self’ part alluded to the idea that should clients possess magical powers, one might succeed in conjuring up a washing machine.
 And yet the biggest head-scratcher of all had to be the supermarket in the lobby, a glass box with metal bars over its dusty door and windows.
 Eternally closed, from what I could see the only things for sale inside were a number of grimy-looking Buddhas.
 Epic fail.

-In the evenings we wandered through the street markets, invariably camping out at one of the plastic tables and chairs that lined the roadside.
-There were some really wacky dishes on offer, including chicken heads; octopus stir-fry and fried jellyfish noodles (freshly plucked from the beach I supposed).
-I sampled a little of almost everything, though the best meals were tried and tested old favourites like pork dumplings and Kung Pao Chicken.
+In the evenings we wandered through the street market, invariably camping out at one of the plastic tables and chairs that lined the roadside.
+There were some really wacky dishes on offer, including chicken heads, octopus stir-fry and fried jellyfish noodles (freshly plucked from the beach I supposed).
+I sampled a little of almost everything, though the best meals were tried and tested favourites like pork dumplings and Kung Pao Chicken.

 And yet… over the following few minutes… with missed ball after missed ball… I gleefully realised that Newman’s approach to the game was irredeemably flawed!
-All he had in his locker it seemed was an inflexible barrage of cannon blasting wallops, with no positional or safety play whatsoever.
+All he had in his locker it seemed was an inflexible barrage of cannon-blasting wallops, with no positional or safety play whatsoever.
 So I began picking him off patiently, tapping a loose ball into the bottom right and covering another pocket with a carefully placed shot that left the white safely against one of the cushions.
 The more I clawed my way back the more impatient and frustrated he became until finally, after a lengthy comeback, I defeated him on the black and a healthy round of applause echoed around the hall.
-Gracious in defeat, Newman praised me through his friend, the “international standard” guy who spoke a bit of English.
-“He want take you to food as congratulate” the man said, shaking my hand, “Do you like jellyfish?”
+Newman was actually very gracious in defeat, praising me through his friend the “international standard” guy who spoke a bit of English.
+“He want take you to food as congratulate” the friend said, shaking my hand, “Do you like jellyfish?”

 Yantai had been a fun distraction, but after four nights we decided to follow our hearts back to Qingdao.
-With The Old Observatory fully booked, a change of digs was in order, so we bedded down in the nearby Kaiyue Hostel.
+With The Old Observatory Hostel fully booked a change of digs was in order, so we bedded down in the nearby Kaiyue Hostel.
 Our new home lacked The Observatory’s stunning location and terrace views, but Kaiyue did boast the amazing Old Church Lounge, easily the most impressive hostel bar of the trip so far.
-Stuffed with comfy sofas, modern furniture, intimate alcoves, a gaming corner and a movie room, we were so contented there that first evening it became a night in with pizza, pasta and beers.
+Stuffed with comfy sofas, modern furniture, intimate alcoves, a gaming corner and a movie room, we were so contented there that first evening we just stayed there the entire night ordering pizza, pasta and beers.

 We also paid a visit to the bulbous Christian Church, probably the city’s most remarkable European structure.
 Built in 1910, the highlight was being able to climb the steps to the auditorium, a giant chamber capable of holding a thousand people!
 It was also the location for weekly language exchange meetings between expats and locals.